 What childcare grants are available in 2026?

-The most widely available childcare funding in 2026 flows through three channels: CCDF quality improvement sub-grants (state-administered, available to licensed providers who enroll in the state QRIS system), Child and Adult Care Food Program reimbursements (USDA, ongoing per-meal payments), and Section 45F employer childcare credits (federal tax credit up to $150,000/year for employers providing childcare for their employees).
-ARP Act stabilization grants are still active in some states as of early 2026 — contact your state Office of Child Care to check.
+CCDF quality-improvement sub-grants (state-administered, available to licensed providers who enroll in the state QRIS system), Child and Adult Care Food Program reimbursements (USDA, ongoing per-meal payments), the newly expanded Section 45F employer childcare credit (federal tax credit up to $500,000–$600,000/year for employers providing childcare for their employees, up from $150,000 under prior law), and — in a handful of states — state-funded facility and workforce grants that replaced the closed federal ARPA stabilization program.
 Foundation grants are available primarily for nonprofits, and USDA Community Facilities loans and grants support rural childcare in communities under 20,000 population.
+See the full breakdown above for the 7 programs built specifically for child care.

 Is there a federal grant to open a new daycare center?